How to bathe a newborn baby: Tips & Safety Advice

 Your baby's first bath is a real milestone.
-But when to give it, not to mention how and where, are questions every new parent has.
+But when to give the newborn baby a bath, not to mention how and where, are questions every new parent has.
 Cleaning a slippery, squirming – and sometimes screaming – infant takes practice.
 So relax; it will get easier every time, and your baby will soon come to love splashing in the water.
-Find baby bath procedure and tips below.
+Find baby bath procedures and newborn baby bath tips below.

 How Often Do You Need to Bathe Your Baby?

-Before your baby's umbilical cord stump falls off (between 10 days and three weeks after birth), it's best to sponge-bathe her to avoid getting the cord stump wet.
+Before your baby's umbilical cord stump falls off (between 10 days and three weeks after birth), it's best to sponge-bathe them to avoid getting the cord stump wet.
 Here's how:

 Lay your baby on a soft, flat surface (on top of a clean towel works well).
 Have a basin of warm water and a sponge or flannel handy.
-Know tips on how to bathe a baby
+Read the tips on how to bathe a newborn baby

-If you accidentally get the cord stump wet, simply use the towel to gently pat it dry.
-Find out tips on how to take care of umbilical stump
+If you accidentally get the cord stump wet, simply use the towel to pat it dry gently.
+Find out tips on how to take care of the umbilical stump.

 A large, hooded towel